mparker2/mparker_phd_thesis/chapter_4/text.md

 The most common amino acids which contribute to hardcoded PG4s are glycine (codon GGN) on the coding strand, and proline (codon CCN) on the template strand.
 G-runs encoding these amino acids also tend to be repetitive, i.e. contribute to PG4s in which all G-runs encode the same amino acid motif.
 Poly-proline and poly-glycine rich motifs are common in the Arabidopsis genome, and have some similar properties, including a tendency to be intronless.
 Poly-glycine rich proteins (GRPs) are involved in a number of processes, including cell elongation, plant defense, and osmotic or salt stress (Mangeon et al. 2010).
 A number of RNA-binding GRPs which have RNA chaperone activity are regulated by osmotic stresses and by abscisic acid (Mangeon et al. 2010).
 Interestingly, the cellular concentration of G4 stabilising potassium cations is increased during these stresses, suggesting that G4s may be more favourable.
 Mullen et al. have previously suggested that intracellular potassium concentrations might regulate two tetrad G4 formation in Arabidopsis mRNAs, causing conformational changes in the RNA (Mullen et al. 2012).
 Furthermore, Kim et al. used SELEX to identify that the stress responsive RNA chaperone GRP7 binds preferentially to G-rich single stranded DNA or RNA (Kim et al. 2007), though they did not test whether these formed G4s.
 It is possible that GRPs are involved in a feedback mechanism, stabilising mRNAs (including their own mRNAs) during stress by either binding to or resolving G4s in the mRNA.

 Poly-proline rich proteins are often structural proteins, and are a major constituent of the plant cell wall.
 Proline rich motifs form PG4s in the template strand of DNA.
 These will not form in the mRNA, but may cause issues for Pol II using transcription.
-This will be discussed further in the following chapters.
+This will be discussed further in \ref{chap:global_nmm} and \ref{chap:extensins}.

 \newpage